Angels say they won't trade Shohei Ohtani. He celebrates with a 1-hitter, 2 homers

 Ohtani polished off his one-hit shutout of the Detroit Tigers, then continued his extraordinary day in the second game of Thursday's doubleheader, hitting two homers to increase his major league-leading total to 38 before leaving the game with cramps.

-The two-way superstar became the first player in major league history to throw a shutout in one half a doubleheader and hit one homer — much less two — in the other.
+The two-way superstar became the first player to throw a shutout in one game of a doubleheader and hit one homer — much less two — in the other.

+“It’s certainly something I’ve never seen — I’m not sure at any level,” Nevin said.

 Hours before Ohtani delivered the message to his manager, the Angels delivered one of their own.